 However, Stonewall has encouraged employers to disregard parts of the Equality Act 2010, viewing it as out of date and insufficient and telling them to act as if the law had already been changed.

-As employment lawyer Audrey Ludwig writes, going beyond the law sounds positive but it is a "trap for the unwary" since it ignores the potential for conflicts of rights with those who have other protected characteristics.5
+As employment lawyer Audrey Ludwig writes going beyond the law sounds positive but it is a "trap for the unwary" since it ignores the potential for conflicts of rights with those which are legally protected.5.